Image compression guide showing before and after file sizes

 The Designer vs Developer Dilemma (And Why You're the Solution)

-If you've worked with development teams, you've probably witnessed this classic debate:
+If you've worked with development teams, you've probably seen this classic debate:

 Both are right - and both are missing the bigger picture.